The MS in Health and Human Performance, option in Applied Exercise Science studies

 employment within the areas of applied health and strength and conditioning.

 Our mission is to perform high-quality research that is both innovative and impactful.
 Our labs use state-of-the-art technology to

 investigate physiological changes with aging, training, fatigue, disease and more.

 Research areas include:

-Full-time students may be eligible for graduate assistantships, either as a Graduate
+Full-time students may be eligible for graduate assistantships in the School of Kinesiology, Applied Health and Recreation, either as a Graduate

 Teaching Assistant (GTA) or a Graduate Research Assistant (GRA).
 These positions are